CatsaCode/TooManyFireworks/README.md

 - Color will flicker when a slider is moved with rainbow color on
 - Light rays will flicker when a size slider is moved
 - Canceling color select will not revert color
-- Smooth disable will delete fireworks even if they started again

 ## Future Ideas

-- Show in menu
-- Show in level select
 - Show on scoreboard rank
 - Color over time
 - Spark size